mueller14003/Get-Weather/README.md

 ## Options

-To change the city that you would like to see the weather data for, navigate to src/get_weather/core.clj and change the city-name variable according to your preference.
+To see weather data for a city other than the default (Rexburg), enter the city as a command-line argument like so:

+    $ lein run Salt Lake